lambdaclass/cairo-by-example/content/examples/loop.md

 }
 ```

-to run the test, use `cairo-test filename.cairo` or just to run it without testing use `cairo-run --available-gas 200000 filename.cairo`.
+To run the test, use `cairo-test filename.cairo` or just to run it without testing use `cairo-run --available-gas 200000 filename.cairo`.

-For further explanation about this topic, [click here](https://cairo-book.github.io/ch02-05-control-flow.html) (Cairo-Book).
+For further information about this topic, check [Cairo-Book](https://cairo-book.github.io/ch02-05-control-flow.html).